 Several things can delay your period, from basic lifestyle changes to chronic health conditions.
-Here’s a look at 10 potential culprits.
+Here’s a look at 10 possible causes.

 When your stress level peaks, your brain tells your endocrine system to flood your body with hormones that switch on your fight-or-flight mode.
 These hormones suppress functions, including those of your reproductive system, that are not essential to escaping an imminent threat.

-Severe changes in body weight can screw with your period’s timing.
+Severe changes in body weight can affect your period’s timing.
 Extreme increases or decreases in body fat, for example, can lead to a hormonal imbalance that causes your period to come late or stop entirely.

 In addition, severe calorie restriction affects the part of your brain that “talks” to your endocrine system and gives instructions for the creation of reproductive hormones.
-When this communication channel is disrupted, hormones can get out of whack.
+When this communication channel is disrupted, hormonal patterns can change.

 When you burn too many calories, your body doesn’t have enough energy to keep all its systems running.
 More strenuous workouts can increase hormone release that can affect your menstruation.